mjalas/simple-echo-server/README.md

 # Simple echo server

 A simple echo server application.
+The echo server has mostly been used for testing initial network application connection and messages.

 ## Usage